thomasdenecker/bPeaks-application/README.md

 **Important**

 Note that the size of the RAM that should be allocated to the Docker depends on the size of the studied organism genome.
-For example, the case study presented here requires 3GB of RAM, as the studied genome is the one of the yeast S. cerevisiae (12 Mb).
+For example, the case study presented here requires 3GB of RAM, as the studied genome is the one of the yeast S. cerevisiae (12 Mb).The proposed visualization tool for data mining requires RAM.
+The more peaks there are, the more RAM is needed.
 A workstation or a laboratory server with 16GB of RAM is therefore well dimensioned.
 To increase the allocated memory, go here for [mac](https://docs.docker.com/docker-for-mac/#memory), for [windows](https://docs.docker.com/docker-for-windows/#advanced) and for [linux](https://docs.docker.com/config/containers/resource_constraints/#limit-a-containers-access-to-memory)

 ## Quick start